dschmenk/PLASMA/README.md

 #### Character and String Literals

 A character literal, represented by a single character or an escaped character enclosed in single quotes `'`, can be used wherever a number is used.
 String literals, a character sequence enclosed in double quotes `"`, can only appear in a data definition.
 A length byte will be calculated and prepended to the character data.
 This is the Pascal style of string definition used throughout PLASMA and ProDOS.
-When referencing the string, it's address is used:
+When referencing the string, its address is used:

 ```
 char mystring[] = "This is my string; I am very proud of it."